Mullineux map: $d$-balanced partitions and $d$-runner matrices: Abstract

 \section{Abstract}

-Let $1<d<e$ be two coprime integers and let $m_e$ denote the Mullineux map, which for $e$ prime describes tensor products of the irreducible modules of symmetric groups with the sign in characteristic $e$.
-We prove that if $\lambda$ is an $e$-regular partition such that $d$ divides the arm length of any rim hook of $\lambda$ of size divisible by $e$, then $m_e(\lambda)'$ is a partition such that the arm length of any of its rim hooks of size divisible by $e$ is congruent to $-1$ modulo $d$.
+Let $d,e>1$ be two integers.
+For $e$ prime, the Mullineux map $m_e$ describes tensor products of the irreducible modules of symmetric groups with the sign in characteristic $e$ as well as certain entries of decomposition matrices.
+Motivated by understanding new columns of decomposition matrices, we prove that if $\lambda$ is an $e$-regular partition such that $d$ divides the arm length of any rim hook of $\lambda$ of size divisible by $e$, then $m_e(\lambda)'$ is a partition such that the arm length of any of its rim hooks of size divisible by $e$ is congruent to $-1$ modulo $d$.
 We introduce a new parameter for partitions called the $d$-runner matrix and show that if $\lambda$ is as above, then the $d$-runner matrices of $\lambda$ and $m_e(\lambda)'$ agree.
 This determines $m_e(\lambda)'$ uniquely.
 We approach the whole problem combinatorially and take advantage of a new Abacus Mullineux Algorithm introduced in this paper.
-We also establish equivalent descriptions of the above partitions which provide an alternative version of the main result about the Mullineux map, which becomes particularly strong when $d=2$.
+We also establish equivalent descriptions of the above partitions which provide an alternative version of the main result about the Mullineux map that becomes particularly strong when $d=2$.